puneetbidhuri/Fight-for-COVID-19/README.md

  Keeping the ongoing scenario in our mind, we thought if not now, then never !
 Hence this is a little step from our side in providing help to one and all.<br>
  This platform is made for helping people in need with food and other stuff.
 Since there are many people who want to help the needy ones especially during this pandemic time but cant due to obvious reasons.
 Hence we have come up with this solution that we will collect the items  from the people who genuinely want to help and will distribute them to the ones who are in dire need of that .
 Lets all come together and fight this together.
 We got this !
+<br><br><br>
+<h2>Features</h2>

+- help will be given to the needy ones
+- proper measures will be taken
+- data will be stored securely
+- attempt of extensive donation and services
+- promoting unity
+- ensuring that no one gets left behind.

 <h2>screenshots</h2 >